hashicorp/terraform/website/source/docs/providers/azurerm/r/dns_mx_record.html.markdown

 The `record` block supports:

-* `preference` - (Required) String representing the “preference” value of the MX records.
+* `preference` - (Required) String representing the "preference” value of the MX records.
 Records with lower preference value take priority.

 * `exchange` - (Required) The mail server responsible for the domain covered by the MX record.